canalplus/rx-player/doc/Getting_Started/Glossary.md

 the parent Adaptation.

-For example, a video Adaptation can have several Representations, each having its own bitrate, its own width or its own height.
+For example, a video Adaptation can have several Representations, each having its own resolution (width and height) or its own bitrate (amount of bytes per seconds of content).
 The idea behind a Representation is that it can be changed by any other one in the same Adaptation as the content plays.